TDarkShadow/iheartnewvegas/main.md

 <details>
 	<summary>January 20th</summary>

+- ⚠️ (Visuals) Replaced individual patches for **Character Expansions Revised** with an individual merged patch.
+Will cut down on ESPs by 4 plugins.
 - 🚫 (Patches) **Universal Pyromaniac Buff for Fire Effects**.
 Not a pure bug-fix.
 - 🚫 (Patches) **Dirty Pre-War Businesswear Fix**.
 Based on Nexus downloads of similar bug-fixes, it's clear few people care about this bug.
 - 🚫 (Gameplay QOL) **Hunting Revolver Iron Sights**.
 Some weapons have scopes by default and that's fine.
 Doesn't mean one needs to mod the scopes out.